hmuus01/data-and-the-web/README.md

 **Link to all my commits** : https://gitlab.doc.gold.ac.uk/hmuus001/term-2-lab/commits/master

 **I have created my Flask application using the skills I have learnt throughout the Data and the Web module, both in term 1 and term 2.
 In addition to the module lab content and examples, I have used an online flask tutorial to build an article flask application from scratch.
-In order to extend on the online tutorial and the templates given to me, I have tried to implement a DRY the principle and separation of concern, by structuring my code in a modular way.
+In order to extend on the online tutorial and the templates given to me, I have tried to implement the DRY (Don't Repeat Yourself) principle and separation of concern, by structuring my code in a modular way.
 I have also improved upon the tutorial by adding access control logic as well as additional security to prevent cross site forgery requests from taking place.**

 **SUBMISSION:**